jgdigitaljedi/gs-scraper/README.md

 ## Future Plans

 - clean it up; lots of loose ends
+- better utilize scss variables for consistency
+- maybe some nice fonts?
 - make hidden only show hidden for current data set.
 Then add a 'Show All' button to show all hidden for when I want to do some cleanup.
 - add 'cleanup old' button to hidden to delete hidden results over a certain age
 - add loading animation back to search